 Super Bowl LVII is a reminder of an imminent engagement headache for leagues, teams, and the many adjacent businesses that rely on fan interest

-However, now the dust has started to settle on one of the most viewed annual sporting events in the world, now the analysis is petering out, and now that conversation has turned, the inevitable fact is that the NFL off-season has begun.
+However, now the dust has started to settle on one of the most viewed annual sporting events in the world, now the analysis is petering out, and now that conversation has turned more to Rihanna’s baby bump, the inevitable fact is that the NFL off-season has begun.
 Indeed, the NFL has the longest offseason of all North American sports, this year's Super Bowl taking place only 157 days after the regular season opener.

 This presents a commercial headache for many businesses that rely on NFL content, one that will last longer than the many caused by fans’ celebrations or their drowning of sorrows.
 How can the NFL, its member franchises, fantasy sports platforms, bookmakers, and the wider content ecosystem continue to engage their audiences over the next seven months?